andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 SHOW search_path
 ```

-PostgreSQL provides conception of a database schema.
-A database contains multiple schemas and each schema contains tables and other names entities.
-Basicaly it's a namespace.
+PostgreSQL introduces the concept of a database schema, where a database
+can consist of multiple schemas, each containing tables and other named
-The full indentifier of a table consists of database name, a schema and a table, e.g. `my_database.my_schema.my_table`.
-If in a SQL query a table name is used without schema name then the table is being searched in schemas listed in a `search_path` list.
+entities.
+Essentially, a schema acts as a namespace.
+The complete
+identifier of a table comprises the database name, schema name, and
+table name, such as `my_database.my_schema.my_table`.
+When a table name
+is used in a SQL query without specifying the schema, PostgreSQL
+searches for the table within the schemas listed in the `search_path`
+option.

-The option `search_path` by default has the following value `"$user", public`, where `"$user"` means a name of a a current user and is ignored in case such schema doesn't exist.
-So usually the `public` is used.
+By default, the `search_path` option is set to `"$user", public`, where
+`"$user"` represents the name of the current user and is ignored if such
+a schema doesn't exist.
+Therefore, the `public` schema is typically
+utilized.

 ```
    search_path